oracle/ojdbc-extensions/ojdbc-provider-gcp/README.md

 the libraries look for credentials in a set of defined locations and use those credentials to authenticate requests to the API.

+ADC searches for credentials in the following locations:

+1. GOOGLE_APPLICATION_CREDENTIALS environment variable
+2. User credentials set up by using the Google Cloud CLI
+3. The attached service account, returned by the metadata server

 When your code is running in a local development environment, such as a development workstation, the best option is to use the credentials associated with your user account.